tiltzz1k/System-Serial-Checker/README.md

 * Disk Drive Serial Number.
 * System UUID.

-More than that can be added to the Checker.
+More than that can be added to the Serial Checker.

 # Gradient Text Output: